pasqualespica/pagopa_pa_mock/README.md

 ## Configurations

-Both EC have gli enti have at their disposla a bank IBAN and a postal IBAN.
+Both EC have at their disposl a bank IBAN and a postal IBAN.
 Based on notice number the mock will reply with a certain configuration of the tribute.